italia/eudi-wallet-it-docs/docs/en/wallet-instance-attestation.rst

 Detail design
 ---------------
-We will go into the detail design below:
+We will go into the detail design below.

 Format of the Wallet Instance Attestation Request
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~